thivagar-manickam/image_preprocessing/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Short Description
-about: Create a report to help us improve
+about: Mention the method in which you faced issue
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the bug:**

-A clear and concise description of what the bug is.
+Give a clear and concise description of what the bug is.

-**Expected behavior**
+**Expected behavior:**

-A clear and concise description of what you expected to happen.
+Give a clear and concise description of what you expected to happen.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 **Additional context**

-Add any other context about the problem here.
+Add any other context about the problem you can update over here